bmcmahen/react-gesture-responder/Readme.md

 Only one pan responder can be active at any given time.
 The pan-responder hook provides callbacks which allow you to implement a negotiation strategy between competing views.

 - `onStartShouldSet: (state, e) => boolean` - Should the view become the responder upon first touch?
-- `onMoveShouldSet: (state, e) => boolean` = This function is called during any gesture movement on the view.
+- `onMoveShouldSet: (state, e) => boolean` - This is called during any gesture movement on the view.
 You can return true to claim the responder for that view.
-- `onStartShouldSetCapture: (state, e) => boolean` - The same as above, but it uses event capturing instead of bubbling.
-Useful if you want the parent view to capture the responder prior to the children.
+- `onStartShouldSetCapture: (state, e) => boolean` - The same as above, but using event capturing instead of bubbling.
+Useful if you want a parent view to capture the responder prior to children.
 - `onMoveShouldSetCapture: (state, e) => boolean`.

 By default, if a parent and child both return true from `onStartShouldSet` the child element will claim the responder.

-Once a responder is claimed, other callbacks will be called which will be useful for providing feedback to the user.
+Once a responder is claimed, other callbacks can be used to provide visual feedback to the user.

 - `onGrant: (state, e) => void` - called when the view claims the responder, typically corresponding with `mousedown` or `touchstart` events.
 - `onMove: (state, e) => void`